richardfontana/HBR/HBR.md

      manner or medium accessible to the general net public.

   4. Contributing by informal suggestions or proposals made in a posting to the project mailing list is welcome.
-However, any such suggestions or proposals that are made in the form of top-posted replies to quoted earlier mailing list postings by others are unacceptable and therefore shall be ignored.
+However, suggestions or proposals that are made in the form of top-posted replies to quoted earlier mailing list postings by others are strongly discouraged.

   5. Criticisms of, or proposed changes to, the Harvey Birdman Rule are welcome, though such criticisms or proposals must themselves